Varckin/Telegraph/README.md

 * **getPageList**: *List all pages for the authenticated account.*
 ### Analytics
 * **getViews**: *Get the view count for a specific article over time.*

-Here's the translated and formatted content for GitHub:

 ## Supported HTML Tags for Formatting Content in Telegraph API